What are benzodiazepines?

 Benzo addiction occurs when people misuse or overuse prescription medication or purchase it online illegally, and consume the drug in large quantities over an extended period of time.
 If an individual follows a doctor’s instructions and recommended dosage, an addiction won’t necessarily develop, but many people get used the calming and sedating effects of the drugs, and come to want more and more of them.

 Benzo addiction, like to any other drug, is progressive and things tend to get worse over time.
-The best way to treat the illness is by seeking help through a reputable drug rehabilitation facility, with a strong track record of helping people to recover.
+The best way to treat the illness is by seeking help through a reputable drug rehab facility, with a strong track record of helping people to recover.
 Doing so allows trained professionals and therapists to assess the nature and severity of the addiction, and to identify any co-occurring conditions that may also need to be treated during the rehabilitation process.
 If you are worried about yourself or someone else’s drug use, call us today for more information on benzo addiction and the private rehab treatment options available, on 0800 955 0945.

 As with any drug, detoxing from benzodiazepines can be an uncomfortable process.
 As the body cleanses itself of all traces of drugs or alcohol, it also has to adjust to not having the very thing that made it feel ‘normal’ and that it used to function for so long.